Andean orogeny: Colombia, Ecuador and Venezuela (12° N–3° S)

 Tectonic blocks of continental crust that had separated from northwestern South America in the Jurassic re-joined the continent in the Late Cretaceous by colliding obliquely with it.
 This episode of accretion occurred in a complex sequence.
 The accretion of the island arcs against northwestern South America in the Early Cretaceous led to the development of a magmatic arc caused by subduction.
 The Romeral Fault in Colombia forms the suture between the accreted terranes and the rest of South America.
 Around the Cretaceous–Paleogene boundary (ca. 65 million years ago) the oceanic plateau of the Caribbean large igneous province collided with South America.
 The subduction of the lithosphere as the oceanic plateau approached South America led to the formation of a magmatic arc now preserved in the Cordillera Real of Ecuador and the Cordillera Central of Colombia.
 In the Miocene an island arc and terrane (Chocó terrane) collided against northwestern South America.
-This terrane forms parts of what is now Chocó Department and Western Panamá.
+This terrane forms parts of what is now Chocó Department and Western Panama.

 The Caribbean Plate collided with South America in the Early Cenozoic but shifted then its movement eastward.
 Dextral fault movement between the South American and Caribbean plate started 17–15 million years ago.
 This movement was canalized along a series of strike-slip faults, but these faults alone do not account for all deformation.
 The northern part of the Dolores-Guayaquil Megashear forms part of the dextral fault systems while in the south the megashear runs along the suture between the accreted tectonic blocks and the rest of South America.